frederikvig/nyum/_recipes/picadillo.md

 ---

-> Mix in the bell pepper, cumin, pepper and a little salt – not too much as the olives and capers are salty.
+> Mix in the bell pepper, cumin, 1 tsp freshly grounded pepper and a little salt – not too much as the olives and capers are salty.

 ---